Ship-Noise-Vibration-Lab/tensorflow_docker/README.md

   sudo usermod -aG docker $USER
   newgrp docker

+  # If you are running on WSL2 at Windows machine
+  # Run this command to autostart docker
+  echo "[boot]\ncommand = service docker start" | sudo tee -a /etc/wsl.conf
   ```

 - To test docker, run this commands at a new terminal window